NVIDIA/TensorRT-LLM/examples/gemma/README.md

 [02/08/2024-07:51:11] [TRT-LLM] [I]   rougeLsum : 17.94213019528988
 ```

-### Run AMMO Quantization
+### Run Modelopt Quantization

 #### Requirements

-AMMO toolkit also provides quantization solutions.
-To enable it, have the latest ammo and transformers Python package installed to support Gemma.
+Modelopt toolkit also provides quantization solutions.
+To enable it, have the latest modelopt and transformers Python package installed to support Gemma.
 Then run the following commands.

 #### Quantize Checkpoints